rudderlabs/rudderstack-docs/destinations/marketing/clevertap.md

 * **Account ID:** Your account ID is an unique ID generated for your account.
 It can be found in your account in the **Settings** as your **Project ID**.
 * **Passcode:** Your account passcode is an unique code generated for your account.
 It can be found in the **Settings** as **Passcode**.
 * **Enable track for anonymous user:** Enable this option to track anonymous users in CleverTap.
+* **Use Clevertap ObjectId for Mapping:** Enable this option to use both Clevertap `objectId` along with `identity` for mapping events from Rudderstack to Clevertap.
 * **Region:** Server Only: This is your dedicated CleverTap region.
 * **Use Native SDK to send Events:** Enable this option if you want to send events using device mode.